Dental Implants Tulsa, OK

 Teeth brace each other against the forces of biting and chewing.
 When one is gone, the others can shift out of place.

 Teeth share the load evenly.
-With fewer teeth, there is more load for each tooth, putting teeth at risk for wear and breakage.
+There is more load for each tooth with fewer teeth, putting teeth at risk for wear and breakage.

 More Lost Teeth

 Shifting teeth can get harder to clean, increasing the risk of gum disease, and with more damaging force, you might lose additional teeth.

 A missing tooth is the most visible cosmetic defect in a smile.
 People jump to conclusions about a person who is missing one or more teeth.